• 12-2025 - Portrait of the artist Anke Rohde in the program "maintower" on HR television

 • 10-2013 - Donaukurier: Anke Rohde is this year's guest artist of Susanne Steibl-Winter

-DONAUKURIER BEILNGRIES created on October 11, 2013 at 6:56 p.m. updated on January 31, 2017 at 10:46 p.m.
-Anke Rohde is this year's guest artist of Susanne Steibl-Winter Lots of love for detail Beilngries (arg) "Drawing a red sofa in as much detail as possible" was a task that Anke Rohde was given during her studies.
-And her first thought back then, she still remembers it clearly, was: "How silly!"
-"Nothing can be as abstract as reality": This is the motto under which Wiesbaden artist Anke Rohde draws scenes from everyday life.
-This and the next weekend she will be exhibiting her works in the Roßturm together with goldsmith Susanne Steibl-Winter. - Photo: Adam Although she had loved painting as a child and had worked enthusiastically with paint and canvas all her life, up until then she had created rather abstract works.
-"But then this real-life drawing was so much fun, I was thrilled," the artist says today.
+DONAUKURIER BEILNGRIES created on 11/10/2013 at 18:56 updated on 31/01/2017 at 22:46 Anke Rohde is this year's guest artist of Susanne Steibl-Winter.
+A love of detail Beilngries (arg) Drawing a red sofa "in as much detail as possible" was an assignment Anke Rohde received during her studies.
+And her first thought at the time, she remembers clearly, was: "How silly!"
+"Nothing can be as abstract as reality": Under this motto, the Wiesbaden artist Anke Rohde draws scenes from everyday life.
+This weekend and next, she is exhibiting her works in the Roßturm together with goldsmith Susanne Steibl-Winter. - Photo: Adam Although she had enjoyed painting as a child and had worked enthusiastically with paint and canvas all her life, until then she had created rather abstract works.
+“But then I discovered how much fun it was to actually draw things, I was thrilled,” the artist says today.
 And she has stuck with representational painting.
-She finds her motifs in her everyday surroundings, drawing everyday objects like sneakers, clothing, and people with great attention to detail, and devotes herself to Sanbitter bottles and flowers.
-Her favorite subject at the moment: reflections and "urban life," city scenes with escalators in department stores or high-rise buildings, in which perfectly staged light reflections captivate the viewer.
-The Wiesbaden artist is currently exhibiting 41 of her works in the Roßturm Beilngries, together with Beilngries goldsmith and designer Susanne Steibl-Winter (small photo), who once again offers a glimpse into her latest gold jewelry collection.
-Steibl-Winter has crafted pearls, diamonds, and tourmalines into delicate necklaces, eye-catching rings, and unusual earrings.
-"I once again paid particular attention to wedding rings," reveals the artist, who lovingly displays all of her precious jewelry in glass display cases.
-Vice Mayor Manfred Thoma (BL/FW) was also impressed by the diversity of the exhibition at the opening, admiring both the jewelry and the paintings.
-He was naturally delighted that Anke Rohde had nothing but praise for Beilngries.
-"It's truly beautiful here.
-I've even invited my entire family, and we're going to spend our holidays here," said Rohde.
-The exhibition "Turmalin, Atelier für Gold und Farbe" (Tourmalin, Studio for Gold and Color) is open in the Rossturm this Saturday and Sunday, as well as on Saturday, October 19, and Sunday, October 20, from 2 p.m. to 6 p.m.
+She finds her subjects in her everyday surroundings, drawing everyday objects like sneakers, clothing, and people with great attention to detail, and also dedicating herself to Sanbitter bottles and flowers.
+Her current favorite theme: reflections and “urban life,” cityscapes with escalators in department stores or skyscrapers, where perfectly staged reflections of light captivate the viewer.
+The Wiesbaden-based artist is currently exhibiting 41 of her works at the Roßturm in Beilngries, together with the Beilngries goldsmith and designer Susanne Steibl-Winter (inset photo), who is once again offering a glimpse into her latest gold jewelry collection.
+Steibl-Winter has crafted delicate necklaces, striking rings, and extraordinary earrings from pearls, diamonds, and tourmaline stones.
+“I’ve once again placed a strong emphasis on wedding rings,” reveals the artist, who lovingly presents all her precious jewelry pieces in glass display cases.
+Deputy Mayor Manfred Thoma (BL/FW) was also impressed by the diversity of the exhibition at the opening, admiring both the jewelry and the paintings.
+He was, of course, delighted that Anke Rohde had only praise for Beilngries.
+“It’s truly beautiful here.
+I’ve even invited my whole family, and we’ll be spending our vacation here,” said Rohde.
+The exhibition by “Turmalin, Atelier für Gold und Farbe” (Turmalin, Studio for Gold and Color) in the Roßturm (Horse Tower) is open this Saturday and Sunday, as well as on Saturday, October 19, and Sunday, October 20, from 2 p.m. to 6 p.m.
 Further information about the Turmalin project, previous exhibitions, and the artists can be found online at www.turmalin-beilngries.de.
 By Regine Adam

 • 03-2013 - Sparkasse Art Prize 2013: Introduction to the exhibition by Pia Müller-Tamm